oretoise/docs/_docs/events/new-event.md

 This will walk you through each step of creating a new event in Slate, setting the appropriate fields, and testing your event form.

 ### Login to Slate
-First, login to Slate [here](https://goto.msstate.edu/manage) with your netID and netPassword.
+First, login to [Slate](https://goto.msstate.edu/manage) with your netID and netPassword.
 If you cannot access Slate, contact [Jordan](mailto:jordan.scruggs@msstate.edu) via email.

 ### Navigate to the Events homepage.
 Move your mouse over the calendar icon in the top row.